Rebuilding your Marriage After Infidelity

 Should you confess?: OK, so you think you have gotten away with your affair and no one knows; should you tell your spouse?
 I have news for you; they probably already know.
 Marriage is not just the joining of two people on paper, but of the heart and spirit.

-Chances are your spouse knows in their heat, there is something wrong, and that you are being unfaithful.
+Chances are your spouse knows in their heart, there is something wrong, and that you are being unfaithful.
 They may not have caught you in the act, or have pictures to prove it, but they know.

 Christian marriage counselors will always advise confession of your sin to your spouse.
 The scripture says that he who covers his sin, shall not prosper.